celeste-zeng/Polya_Urn/index.md

 Start with an urn containing a black balls and b red balls initially.
 At each draw, pull out a ball uniformly at random, and then return it to the urn with another ball of the same color.
-Count the number of black balls and get the ratio of black balls after n draws.
+Count the number of black balls and get the ratio of black balls in the urn after n draws.

 ### Long-term behavior of the Pólya urn